Several studies have reported that bicycle helmets can increase rotational acceleration. Rotational acceleration is the primary cause of brain injury.

 soft-shell helmets are for cosmetic purposes, not really for protection, …

 current helmets do not appear to protect against brain injury.

 What causes brain injury?

 An old popular belief is that brain injury is caused by a direct hit the head, like a head hitting a wall, causing linear acceleration.
 This is focal brain injury.
 Bicycle helmets are designed to reduce focal injury.
 The polystyrene reduces linear acceleration by compressing on impact.

 Scientific research done in the 1970′s has revealed that the main cause of severe brain injury is not focal injury but diffuse axonal injury:

 “Protecting the brain from injury that results in death or chronic disablement provides the main motivation for wearing helmets.
 Their design has been driven by the development of synthetic polystyrene foams which can reduce the linear acceleration resulting from direct impact to the head, but scientific research shows that angular acceleration from oblique impulse is a more important cause of brain injury.
 Helmets are not tested for capacity to reduce it and, as Australian research first showed, they may increase it.“

 Rotational acceleration means the head turning quickly.
-This quick rotation can create shearing inside the brain, tearing apart brain tissue and severing critical neural connections.
-This severe brain injury is called diffuse axonal injury.
-It can lead to permanent disability, when people have trouble operating normally, like in a vegetative state.
+This can create shearing inside the brain, tearing apart brain tissue.
+This is diffuse axonal injury.
+It can lead to permanent disability.
 This article reports from a surgeon who operates on cyclists:

 ” “The ones with brain swelling, that’s diffuse axonal injury, and that’s bad news” …